Mikkylanky/Mikkylanky/README.md

 - 👋 Hi, I’m @Mikkylanky
 - 👀 I’m interested in collaborations
-- 🌱 I’m currently learning Graphics design
+- 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on new opportunities
 - 📫 How to reach me mikkylanky03@gmail.com